La Posta: The Journal of American Postal History is an independent quarterly journal devoted exclusively to the subject of American postal history.

 From town postal histories, Prexies, and expositions, to Civil War, auxiliary markings, modern contract stations and social philately you’ll find a cornucopia of original research, new finds and detailed information about interesting and complex subjects not found anywhere else.
 La Posta production is top notch, with full color on coated pages and with a perfect binding.

-La Posta was entered in the 2018 StampShow and Chicagopex Literature Exhibitions and received Large Golds, the highest medal level, from the two major literature exhibitions in North America.
+La Posta was entered in recent StampShow and Chicagopex Literature Exhibitions and received Large Golds, the highest medal level, from the two major literature exhibitions in North America.
 La Posta was the only philatelic journal to receive this recognition from both juries.